Stonehenge Countertops: Frequently Asked Questionsclick on the question to learn the answer.Why Would You Want a Concrete Countertop?

 Stonehenge Countertops specializes in fabricating integral concrete sinks in just about any size or shape.
 Some of our more imaginative designs can be found in concrete tops for bathrooms.
 We also cast country farm sinks for the kitchen in any size with a flat or curved front apron, and one or two bowls sized to your needs.
 Concrete is the perfect material to create a farmhouse sink with a classic sturdy look.

+If you do not want an integrated concrete sink, our tops accept all other types of sinks including drop-in, vessel, under-mount, and farm style apron front.
+We can also prepare your top for a drop-in cooktop.
 Concrete vessel sinks have become a big hit for bathrooms.
 A concrete vessel sink can be placed on a matching or contrasting concrete top, or on another material like granite or marble.
 We maintain a large number of vessel sink moulds, and if one of these does not work for your application, we can fabricate a custom sized vessel sink to your specifications with our computerized mould making process.
+Can you Fabricate Concrete Backsplashes?

-concrete countertops Backsplashes are cast and finished separately and deck mounted after the countertops are installed.
+Backsplashes are cast and finished separately and deck mounted after the countertops are installed.
 Backsplashes are nominally 1 inch thick and can be from 3 inches high to full height.
 We precast any needed electric outlet openings.

 Will I be Able to See Where Pieces are Seamed?